Borith Lake: Geography

 A longer walk to Passu Gar Glacier is another attraction, crossing both Ghulkin Glacier and Borith Lake.
 Having crossed Hussaini Glacier by the same route, hikers can continue on the southern side of Borith Lake past the settlement of Borith Bala and the now deserted settlement of Shahabad.
 The lack of a continuous water supply led to the desertification of this village many years ago.
 The walk takes about 4-5 hours form Ghulkin to Passu.
-From the Passu Glacier, a path leads down to the Karakorum Highway and the Shisper Hotel.
+From Passu Glacier, a path leads down to the Karakorum Highway.